ivh/tmy.se/content/erlenstarter.md

 and brew the next batch at the same time, [#16 YAPA](https://docs.google.com/document/d/1_4dl8yn5Gma6Kq8UOpD_kr26dVJrrRgqnjRXxqQlyA0/edit?usp=sharing).

-Bonus picture: When cooking the Stout, I maxed the 30 liter pot, filling it to the brim.
+Bonus picture: When cooking the Stout, I maxed out the 30 liter pot, filling it to the brim.

 ![Stout cook]({photo}stoutpot.jpg "Stout cook")